areenkh/personal_website/index.md

 <div class="intro" markdown="1">

-In 2021, I came to the United States to pursue an undergraduate degree at [Brandeis University](https://www.brandeis.edu/) in the Boston area.
+In 2021, I came to the United States as an international student to pursue an undergraduate degree at [Brandeis University](https://www.brandeis.edu/) in the Boston area.
 My passion for computer science began in eighth grade, learning to code in C# and later expanding into web development with ASP.NET.
 Recognizing my achievements, Brandeis awarded me a prestigious full-ride scholarship, which is given to 1 student every 4 years.

 Thanks to my strong coding background, I became a teaching assistant in my first year at Brandeis.
 I am now a Head Teaching Assistant and lead weekly recitations while managing grading tasks and coordinating with other TAs.